5 Points on The Hobbit: The Desolation of Smaug – a movie review

 I know The Hobbit: The Desolation of Smaug isn’t everyone’s cup of tea, but I had a good time watching this: the fast pace, breathtaking action, performances, direction, design… I dug it all.
 Like the first one, I’m giving this a 9 out of 10.
 I’m much higher than a lot of other folks, but this is my bag, so at the very least, realize this is a quality movie but I’m probably overselling it.

-Posted on December 30, 2013, in lists, movie reviews and tagged Desolation of Smaug, lists, lord of the rings, movie reviews, peter jackson, the hobbit, The Hobbit An Unexpected Journey, The Hobbit: The Desolation of Smaug, Tolkien.
+Posted on December 30, 2013, in lists, movie review and tagged Desolation of Smaug, lists, lord of the rings, movie review, peter jackson, the hobbit, The Hobbit An Unexpected Journey, The Hobbit: The Desolation of Smaug, Tolkien.
 Bookmark the permalink.
 1 Comment.